SeojinYoon/ComputationalCognitiveModeling/README.md

 Mac (version: 12.6.8)
 - rjags: 4.3.0

-I experienced mac is fine to run codes, but in case of windows, I had an error to run the code when I import rjags library even though I have installed rjags in rstudio.
+I experienced mac is fine to run codes, but in case of windows, I had an error to run the code when I imported rjags library even though I have installed rjags in rstudio.
 The error is "Failed to locate any version of JAGS version 4".
 To fix the error, I installed rjags using these website.
 The first one guides me the way to install rjags and the second is download page for rjags.
 Install process is very simple.
 Just download and execute .exe file.

 1. https://mcmc-jags.sourceforge.io/
 2. https://sourceforge.net/projects/mcmc-jags/